symfony/panther/README.md

 * The second leverages Symfony's [HttpBrowser](https://symfony.com/doc/4.4/components/browser_kit.html#making-external-http-requests).
   It is an intermediate between Symfony's kernel and Panther's test clients.
 HttpBrowser sends real HTTP requests using Symfony's [HttpClient](https://symfony.com/doc/current/components/http_client.html) component.
-  It is fast and is able to browse any webpage, not only the ones of the application under test.
+  It is fast and can browse any webpage, not only the ones of the application under test.
   However, HttpBrowser doesn't support JavaScript and other advanced features because it is entirely written in PHP.
   This one is available even for non-Symfony apps!

-The fun part is that the 3 clients implement the exact same API, so you can switch from one to another just by calling the appropriate factory method, resulting in a good trade-off for every single test case (Do I need JavaScript?
+The fun part is that the 3 clients implement the same API, so you can switch from one to another just by calling the appropriate factory method, resulting in a good trade-off for every single test case (Do I need JavaScript?
 Do I need to authenticate with an external SSO server?
 Do I want to access the kernel of the current request? ... etc).